Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Examples

 \section{Examples}

-With the following examples we demonstrate how the system analysis results from Section~\ref{sec:system_analysis} can be used to analyze the stability and $L_2$-gain performance of example systems.
-Throughout, we use the methods from Section~\ref{sec:computing_mimo_srgs} to obtain SRG bounds for the operators that are involved.
+With the following examples\extver{\footnote{For each example, the Julia code used to generate all figures and other results is available at \href{https://github.com/Krebbekx/SrgTools.jl}{\texttt{github.com/Krebbekx/SrgTools.jl}}.}}{} we demonstrate how the system analysis results from Section~\ref{sec:feedback_systems} can be used to analyze the stability and $L_2$-gain performance of example systems.
+We use the methods from Section~\ref{sec:computing_mimo_srgs} to obtain SRG bounds for the operators that are involved.

-For each example, the Julia code used to generate all figures and other results is freely available at \href{https://github.com/Krebbekx/SrgTools.jl}{\texttt{github.com/Krebbekx/SrgTools.jl}}.
+\extver{}{For each example, the Julia code used to generate all figures and other results is available at \href{https://github.com/Krebbekx/SrgTools.jl}{\texttt{github.com/Krebbekx/SrgTools.jl}}.}